Aayush360/Aayush360.github.io/about.md

 # About Me

+I am a Computer Science Information Tech.
+(CSIT) Student.

 I love exploring and writing.

-Aritificial Intelligence - especially Computer Vision implementation - is what I love exploring, building and implementing.
+Artificial Intelligence - especially Computer Vision implementation - is what I love exploring, building and implementing.
 I am writing this blog to track my progress over time, may be someday this might help someone as well. :D

+If I find something useful or interesting, I will generously share it.